jpsca/writeadoc/docs/content/markdown/admonitions.md

 /// admonition |
     type: error

 This is an admonition box without a title.
-It's not very fancy, isn't it?
+It's not very fancy, is it?
 ///

 ## Supported types

-As a shortcut, there are a number of admonition blocks that can be used direclty, like this:
+As a shortcut, there are a number of admonition blocks that can be used directly, like this:

 ```md
 /// note